Agentic AI for Commercial Insurance Underwriting with Adversarial Self-Critique: System Architecture

 \subsection{Workflow}

 When a submission arrives, the Input Layer gathers documents, inspection reports, financial statements, underwriting guidelines, and historical account data.
-This feeds into the Agentic Reasoning Layer, which utilizes Claude Sonnet 4.5 for its extended context window supporting over 100,000 tokens \cite{anthropic2025claude}.
-The agent processes inputs through chain-of-thought reasoning, breaking down underwriting into discrete steps.
+This feeds the Agentic Reasoning Layer, which uses Claude Sonnet 4.5 for its extended context window of 200,000 tokens \cite{anthropic2025claude}.
+The agent processes inputs through chain-of-thought reasoning, breaking underwriting into discrete steps.
 These include extracting risk factors, verifying compliance with guidelines, and computing preliminary premiums.
-Additionally, the agent may invoke read-only tools for database queries, location risk verification, or vector search over the underwriting manual.
+Additionally, the agent may invoke read-only tools for database queries, location-risk verification, or vector search in the underwriting manual.

 Once the primary agent formulates a draft decision, the Adversarial Critique Layer activates.
 The critic agent receives the draft output and reasoning chain, tasked to identify errors, unsupported assumptions, or guideline violations.
 The critic is prompted to assume the role of a skeptical internal reviewer who cross-checks every stated fact against input data and guidelines, lists discrepancies, and may inject hypothetical scenarios to test decision robustness.